github/docs/content/code-security/secret-scanning/introduction/supported-secret-scanning-patterns.md

 If you use the REST API for {% data variables.product.prodname_secret_scanning %}, you can use the `Secret type` to report on secrets from specific issuers.
 For more information, see "[AUTOTITLE](/enterprise-cloud@latest/rest/secret-scanning)."

 If you believe that {% data variables.product.prodname_secret_scanning %} should have detected a secret committed to your repository, and it has not, you first need to check that {% data variables.product.prodname_dotcom %} supports your secret.
-For more information, refer to the sections below.
+For more information, refer to the following sections.
 For more advanced troubleshooting information, see "[AUTOTITLE](/code-security/secret-scanning/troubleshooting-secret-scanning)."

 ## Supported secrets